FOREX-Euro regains poise as data points to stronger recovery | Business

 FOREX-Euro regains poise as data points to stronger recovery

 Flash purchasing managers' index numbers for April came in better than expected in the euro zone and supported the view that the region's economic recovery is accelerating, although the already-stronger euro was little moved by that data.
-The United States numbers are due at 1345 GMT.
-The euro gained 0.3% to $1.2054 while the dollar index, measured against a basket of currencies, was down 0.3% .
+U.S. numbers are due at 1345 GMT.
+The euro gained 0.3% to $1.2055 while the dollar index, measured against a basket of currencies, was down 0.2% .

 That probably offered investors the opportunity to take profit on EUR-USD after a recent rally, they said.
 While rising coronavirus vaccination rates and an improving economic outlook are reasons to be optimistic, investors are scaling back expectations for a withdrawal of monetary easing after Lagarde said talk of phasing out emergency bond purchases was premature, analysts said.

-"As a result, the dollar is likely to fall against the yen, but the larger trend for the dollar is still mixed.
-The dollar can still rise against commodity currencies if commodity prices start falling again."
+"Real yields in the U.S. remain deeply negative on a 10-year basis and reflect some of this uncertainty that will continue to limit the upside for the U.S. dollar," said Derek Halpenny, an analyst at MUFG.
 The Australian and New Zealand dollars firmed on Friday, but traders said risks are pointed to the downside due to the recent weakening in commodity prices.

-The pound rose 0.4% to $1.3890.
-Cryptocurrency ether tumbled more than 10% and bigger rival bitcoin slid 7% amid speculation that a plan by U.S. President Joe Biden to raise capital gains taxes will curb investment in digital assets.
+The pound rose 0.3% to $1.3882.
+Cryptocurrency ether and bigger rival bitcoin both tumbled amid speculation that a plan by Biden to raise capital gains taxes will curb investment in digital assets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)